Generalized symmetry enriched criticality in (3+1)d: Charge conjugation and Majorana condition

 \section{Charge conjugation and Majorana condition}

 We briefly review Majorana fermions in this appendix.
 A more detailed recent discussion may be found in Ref.~\cite{Stone2022}.
-For the $\eta_{\mu\nu}=\mathrm{diag}(1,-1,-1,-1)$ metric, the Dirac equation admits real spinor solutions for purely imaginary Dirac matrices, which is a property of the Majorana basis,
+For the $\eta_{\mu\nu}=\mathrm{diag}(1,-1,-1,-1)$ metric, the Dirac equation admits real spinor solutions if the Dirac matrices are purely imaginary, which is true in the Majorana basis,

 The Dirac matrices $\gamma^\mu$ in a generic basis are related to the above $\gamma^\mu_M$ by a similarity transformation $M$ as

 Because the $\gamma_M^\mu$ are purely imaginary, there must be a matrix $U_C$ such that